Why we undertook this project

 There is no single way to make integration work; local context and relationships are key.
 Successful schemes involve mutual commitment to shared priorities and to ensuring that care processes and routines are negotiated across care homes, GP practices and NHS trusts; this – especially when they are all under operational pressure – requires skill, sensitivity and stamina.
 Furthermore, while everyone can agree on the need to invest in relationships, it’s not always clear what exactly this involves in practice.

-Although underpinned by a review of policy and research evidence, the project will reflect real-life experience of NHS and local authority commissioners and health and care service providers, gained through interviews.
+Although underpinned by a review of policy and research evidence, the project aims to reflect real-life experience of NHS and local authority commissioners and health and care service providers, gained through interviews.
 This focus on how people make integration work in practice complements reports by other organisations on what can be done.

 - describing different approaches, how these are decided, and how they are experienced